AndrewDarnall/Web-and-Service-Oriented-Systems-Tutoring/Servlets/README.md

 Initialize the Servlet project with the appropriate directory structure using the following command:

-mvn archetype:generate -DgroupId=com.drew -DartifactId=book-store -DarchetypeArtifactId=maven-archetype-webapp -DinteractiveMode=false
+mvn archetype:generate -DgroupId=com.drew -DartifactId=web-app -DarchetypeArtifactId=maven-archetype-webapp -DinteractiveMode=false

 (Tweak the parameters as needed)